 5. Be yourself

-We all have our flaws, and the more comfortable you are with them, the more likely someone will stay for the long run.
-One way to do this is to share your fears and anxieties honestly.
+We all have our flaws, and the more comfortable you are with them, the more likely someone will stay in the long run.
+One way to do this is to share your fears and anxieties.
 You might be surprised at how much your partner is then encouraged to open up too.

 6. Talk about money

 About a quarter of people get divorced because of financial disagreements, according to asurveycarried out by CDFA.
 Of course, sometimes it’s easy to blame the financial situation.
 Either way, money issues can cause immense stress, especially if one partner is thrifty and the other loves to spend it.

 Discuss financial plans in advance so that there is a foundation for all subsequent decisions to take place.
 Be open and honest with each other about money matters even if it makes you uncomfortable initially.

 How to build a good foundation before marriage should always involve understanding each other.
 Fundamentally, if you step into a marriage expecting it to revolve around you, you’re going to cause some tension, and vice versa.